rockwellwindsor/SD-CARND-P4-Advanced-Lane-Finding/README.md

     ````

+###3.
+Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-    Produces the undistorted image below.
+Produces the warped image below.

 <p align="center"><img src="./images/perspective-transform.png" alt="End result"  /></p>

-* 5) Detect lane pixels and fit to find the lane boundary.
-    * Fit
+## Pipeline (Video)

+###5.
+Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-* 6) Determine the curvature of the lane and vehicle position with respect to center.
+* Determine the curvature of the lane and vehicle position with respect to center.
     * Curvature, Vehicle position
         ````
         ....